 Metal prices for the economic analysis were estimated after analysis of consensus industry forecasts and compared to metal prices used in other published studies.
+The metal prices selected have taken into account the current project life.
 The metal prices are representative of industry forecasts.
 Lead and zinc are relatively low compared to the consensus prices.
-The prices used for the economic analysis are shown in Table 19.1
+The prices used for the economic analysis are shown in Table 16.1.